AgyLuczak/INFORMAL-ENGLISH-QUIZ/README.md

 - [CSS](https://developer.mozilla.org/en-US/docs/Learn/Getting_started_with_the_web/CSS_basics) - Used to style all the web content across the project.

-- [JavaScript](https://www.javascript.com/) - Used for user interaction on the site
+- [JavaScript](https://www.javascript.com/) - Used for user interaction on the site.

 - [Bootstrap 5.3](https://getbootstrap.com/) - Used as the main framework to make the project responsive.